-The school welcomes feedback from parents all year round and parents can make an appointment to speak to any member of staff including the SENDCo throughout the year for any reason.
+The school welcomes feedback from parents all year round and parents can make an appointment to speak to any member of staff, including the SENDCo, throughout the year.

 Parents are kept up to date with their child's progress through progress reports, parent's evenings, reviews, and reports at the end of each term.